Alumni Questionnaire ← Back to Index

 What is your overall impression of The Program?
 Did it “help you”?

+It did not help me.
 It caused me extreme emotional turmoil and I still struggle with C-PTSD today because of it.
 I would have been better off sitting in jail until I was 18.
 I think the staff should be held criminally responsible for the abuses they carried out there.

 What do you think of the quality of education you received?

 Extremely poor.
 I got back to high school and had to drop out I was so far behind.
 I eventually got my GED and went to college, but it was an uphill battle to say the least.
-They made you teach yourself out of outdated books there.
+They made you teach yourself out of outdated books.
 It was not a “school” by any means.

 How old are you today?